tattali/FullCalendarBundle/doc/doctrine-listener.md

 # Doctrine listener

-We need to inject doctrine `EntityManager` to the event listener
+We need to inject doctrine `EntityManagerInterface` to the event listener

 ```php
 // src/AppBundle/EventListener/FullCalendarListener.php